jorhett/scrivener-htmlbook/README.md

 scrivener-htmlbook
 ==================

-A Scrivener compile format and some scripts to produce HTMLBook for O'Reilly publications.
+A Scrivener 2 compile format, and some scripts to produce HTMLBook for O'Reilly Atlas publishing system.

+## This is not supported for Scrivener 3+

+You can use it with Scrivener v2 and if it works for you, great.
+From what I can find, absolutely nothing KB and I discussed back when I created this integration was addressed, the compile mechanism appears to be even less suited to customized output, and support’s response to my query was a blowoff pointer to an empty page with a mention of an Scrivener example book they haven’t even updated for Scrivener 3.

+As L&L has made abundantly clear that they aren’t interested in supporting use cases that would make their editor sufficient for the entire delivery chain, I’m not going to invest even more time trying to fight this editor to output something we can mangle.
+What they have is totally capable of managing the entire editing process through delivery, but they clearly have no interested in supporting it.

+Further, it's never been more than a one-way output and those limitations make it implausible for updating the book...

 ## Reason for existing

 I used these scripts when working on the Learning Puppet book for O'Reilly Media.

-My favorite writing tool is Scrivener http://www.literatureandlatte.com/scrivener.php
+My favorite writing tool was Scrivener http://www.literatureandlatte.com/scrivener.php

-I created a Scrivener compile format which formats chapter names and id tags correctly.
+I created a Scrivener 2 compile format which formats chapter names and id tags correctly.
 Then I wrote some scripts to process the output from Scrivener compile to make HTMLBook.

 ## Requirements